-The fuel tank is located under the deck behind the stern seat in the Ski 200 and under the removable cockpit floorboard in the Sport 200.
+The fuel tank is located under the removable cockpit floorboard.
 To inspect the hose connections, remove the stern seat leanback.
 Your Nautique dealer should perform all fuel tank service.
-200-OB, 200-CB

-Ballast Tanks and Bilge System
+Bilge System

 The Federal Water Pollution Control Act prohibits the discharge of oil or oily waste into the water.
 Violators can be fined \$5,000.00.